 (And by the way, if you opened this post in search of a job, head on over to the Staffbase jobs page to see how you can help us to create a great Employee Experience for our customers and their employees.)

 In the United States, as of May 2017, more than twice as many people had “employee engagement” in their job titles.
 They outnumbered those with “employee experience” 1,278 to 561.
 By December 2018, the difference was cut to a margin of 2,252 to 1,490.

 “IF YOU’RE GOING TO SAN FRANCISCO”

 135% rise in people with “employee experience” in their job title in less than two years

-In 2017, San Francisco and New York were the top two locations for professionals with “employee experience” titles, respectively counting 82 and 78 people.
+In 2017, San Francisco and New York were the top two locations for professionals with “employee experience” titles.
+They counted 82 and 78 people, respectively.
 In December of 2018, those numbers had more than doubled to 193 and 168.

 A Mobile App at the ❤️ of the Employee Experience

-Many if not all of these new positions are being created by forward-thinking companies that care deeply about optimizing the employee experience in order to attract, retain, and engage the best talent—not to mention saving money and achieving business results.
+Many if not all of these new positions are being created by forward-thinking companies.
+They include modern enterprises that care deeply about optimizing the employee experience.
+They know that doing so lets them to attract, retain, and engage the best talent.
+Not to mention saving money and achieving business results.

-Employee apps are a crucial part of this strategy, making it easy to communicate with your people at scale and enabling targeted interactions that let you understand each employee’s unique experience.
-And by automatically surfacing insights, a mobile employee experience app can drive actions that produce outcomes, and it can even integrate the digital tools you use to carry them out.
+Employee apps are a crucial part of this strategy.
+They make it easy to communicate with your people at scale.
+And they enable targeted interactions that let you understand each employee’s unique experience.
+By automatically surfacing insights, a mobile employee experience app can drive actions that produce outcomes.
+And it can even integrate the digital tools you use to carry them out.